M249 Squad Automatic Weapon: Operational history

-The FN Minimi entered U.S. Army service as the M249 SAW in 1984, and was adopted by the U.S. Marine Corps in 1985.
-The U.S. production model has a different butt from that of the regular Minimi.
+The FN Minimi entered U.S. Army service as the M249 SAW in 1984, and was later adopted by the U.S. Marine Corps in 1985.
+The U.S. production model has a different buttstock compared the original FN Minimi.
 It is manufactured in the FN factory in Columbia, South Carolina.

 Although found to be reliable and accurate, multiple safety hazards were identified in the design, including sharp edges and an exposed hot barrel.
 Soldiers complained that the front sight required special tools to be adjusted.
-On August 23, 1985, then-U.S. Under Secretary of the Army James R. Ambrose suspended M249 production pending the development of a product improvement program (PIP.)
+On August 23, 1985, then-U.S. Under Secretary of the Army James R. Ambrose suspended M249 production pending the development of a product improvement program (PIP).
 Congress removed funds for the M249 from the Fiscal Year 1986 defense budget, then retroactively set aside the program's funding for other purposes.
 Over 1,100 M249s already issued were to remain in use, but be retrofitted with the PIP kit when it became available.
 Over 7,000 M249s were to stay in storage at depots until corrective changes could be made.
 The PIP kit was eventually developed and implemented, and production of the M249 resumed.
-In 1994 the M249 squad automatic weapon was re-designated the M249 light machine gun.

-Initial reactions to the gun were mixed: it fulfilled the light machine gun role well when fired from a prone position, but was not as effective when fired from the shoulder or hip.
+Initial reactions to the M249 SAW were mixed: it fulfilled the light machine gun role well when fired from a prone position, but was not as effective when fired from the shoulder or hip.
 It was praised for its extreme durability and massive firepower, but was criticized for a number of issues: the blank firing adapter fitted poorly, the bipod was fragile, the sling attachment was awkward, and there were many slots and gaps that accumulated dirt.
 Some claimed that the heavy-barrelled version of the M16 rifle was a more effective light machine gun.

 The M249 SAW was not used consistently before the 1991 Gulf War, though it has been used in every major U.S. conflict since.
 American personnel in Somalia in 1993, Bosnia in 1994, Kosovo in 1999, Afghanistan in 2001 and Iraq since 2003 have been issued M249s.
-Surplus weapons were donated to Bolivia, Colombia and Tunisia.
+Surplus M249s were donated to Bolivia, Colombia and Tunisia.

-Tactically, SAWs are either carried with a maneuvering unit and fired while handheld, or positioned to remain stationary and provide covering fire for other units.
+Tactically, M249 SAWs are either carried with a maneuvering unit and fired while handheld, or positioned to remain stationary and provide covering fire for other units.
 The base load of ammunition was originally 600 rounds, carried in three 200-round boxes.
 These boxes were carried in soft pouches labeled Case, Small Arms, Ammunition, 200-Round Magazine.
-The modern load of ammunition carried for the weapon is 1,000 rounds in five 200-round belts, although up to 500 extra rounds may be loaded into 100-round soft pouches.
+The modern load of ammunition carried for the M249 is 1,000 rounds in five 200-round belts, although up to 500 extra rounds may be loaded into 100-round soft pouches.